The Google AI Residency Program is a 12-month research training role designed to jumpstart or advance your career in machine learning research.

 These are real stories from Googlers, interns, and alumni highlighting how they got to Google, what their roles are like, and even some tips on how to prepare for interviews.

 Over the past year, the Residents familiarized themselves with the literature, designed and implemented experiments at Google scale, and engaged in cutting edge research.

 I've spent the past year doing the Google Brain Residency Program.
 In this blog post I'll describe what the residency was like, what I worked on while here, and what I'm doing next.

-Some Residency program papers accepted to ICLR 2018
+Resident papers accepted to ICML, 2018

 AI Residency FAQ

 Have questions not covered in the FAQs?
 Feel free to forward your questions to firstname.lastname@example.org.

 Who should apply to the Google AI Residency program?